-- Photo ID is required for the final exam. - The use of computers, calculators, phones, or other electronic devices is not permitted during exams. - Term tests and final exams are closed book.
+- Photo ID is required for tests and exams. - The use of computers, calculators, phones, or other electronic devices is not permitted during tests and exams. - Term tests and final exams are closed-book.

-Students should contact the instructor as soon as possible if extenuating circumstances require missing a lab, assignment, test, or examination.
+Students should contact the instructor as soon as possible if extenuating circumstances require missing an assignment, test, or examination.
 A medical certificate from a practicing physician may be required before any adjustments are considered.